maltezfaria/LevelSetMethods.jl/docs/src/extension-makie.md

 ```

 Although you can manually customize the `Axis` attributes for the plot, `LevelSetMethods`
-provides a `Theme` with some reasonable defaults for plotting levelset functions:
+provides a `Theme` with some reasonable defaults for plotting level set functions:

 ```@example contour2D
 theme = LevelSetMethods.makie_theme()